ewanlimr25/S.T.R.O.N.K-IOS/README.md

 # Store.Track.Remind.Optimize.N.Keep-IOS

-Store your foods and record your exercises.
+Stock your foods.

-Track your calories and your position when you are running.
+Track your calories.

+Optmize your meal plans.

 Remind you when you are low on inventory for your favorite foods.

-Optmize you life so that you can live to the fullest.

-And Keep on living your best with this app's assistance.
+Execute/Exercise.

 As someone who keeps track of his caloric intake, OMAD (One Meal A Day), Run/Weight Lift and follows a strict diet I am freaking tired of switching between Strava, MyFitnessPal and whatever Apps that I need that only do one specific function.